 The Bodhisatta was once Indra, king of the gods.
-A merchant who rejected religion and mistreated his mother set out to sea on a trading voyage and was set adrift on a raft for bringing bad luck to the ship.
+A merchant who rejected religion and mistreated his mother sailed out to sea on a trading voyage.
+Soon after, he was set adrift on a raft for bringing bad luck to the ship.
 He spent time on several islands with blissful spirits and then arrived in hell where he was forced to carry a heavy razor wheel on his head.
 The Bodhisatta told him this was his punishment for a life of greed.

 The Bodhisatta was once an ascetic.
 He was so virtuous that Indra, king of the gods, came to listen to him preach and grant him wishes.